 In view of the fluctuations in EVA spread over time, Figure 3 shows the average EVA spread for various industries over the last three years for which data are available.
-Of primary interest, the biopharmaceutical industry's EVA spread of 7.5% is again in the middle of the pack-higher than the -2.5% for the wireless telecom industry but much lower than the almost 38% for the healthcare support services industry.
+Of primary interest, the biopharmaceutical industry's EVA spread of 4.6% is well below the median of all industries: higher than the negative 2.2% for the shipbuilding and marine sector but obviously much lower than the 61% observed for the advertising industry and lower even than auto parts, food wholesalers, construction supplies and others.

-Figure 3 - Average economic value added (EVA) spread for various industries, 2015-2017
+Figure 3 - Average economic value added (EVA) spread for various industries, 2017-2019

 Source: Damodaran Online.
-Data are for the three recent years and each year's data updated in January of the following year (i.e., 2017 data as of January 2018).
-Biopharmaceutical industry is the weighted average of biotechnology (6.0%) and pharmaceuticals (8.7%) industries.
+Data are for the three recent years and each year's data updated in January of the following year (i.e., 2019 data as of January 2020).
+Biopharmaceutical industry is the weighted average of biotechnology and pharmaceuticals.
 The three-year average economic profit spread is weighted by the book value of capital.